MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 ms.date: 04/07/2022
 ---

-# Unified meetings apps
+# Meetings apps

-Teams unified meetings apps are based on the following concepts:
+Teams meetings apps are based on the following concepts:

 * Meeting lifecycle has different stages: pre-meeting, in-meeting, and post-meeting.
 * There are three distinct participant roles in a meeting: organizer, presenter, and attendee.
 For more information, see [roles in a Teams meeting](https://support.microsoft.com/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).